mohammadreza-ashouri/solidity_gas_optiomization_tricks/README.md

+I explain some trick to reduce gas consumotions in your solidity smart contracts by example.

+The tricks as the followings:
+- Using calldata
+- Short-circuiting
+- Loop increment
+- Loading local state variables into local variable (memory)
+- Loading array slots into memory

-### Look at the following smart contract and my comments regarding the tricks in each steps:
+Look the GasOptmized contract and my comments in the code:

 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.7;

-contract GasOptimize{
+contract GasOptimized{

     uint public sum;

-/*
     function Is_Even(uint[] memory numbers) external {
         for(uint i=0; i< numbers.length; i+=1){
             bool isEven=numbers[i] % 2 ==0;